vladyslav-didkovsky/BlogPost/README.md

 # Project Motivation
 Project Motivation

-Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), the COVID19 datasets were collected and investigated.
-Five bisinuess questions were asked and answered:
+CRISP-DM Process
+Business Understanding: From Business perspective there are many questions on how this infectious disease spreads around the world.
+This code helps in analysis current Corona situation in the world like reasons for Spread, Death Rates and Predicts Future Hotspots:

-  1. What is the global trend of the COVID-19 cases?
+    What is the global trend of the COVID-19 cases?
 Which countries suffer the most at the moment?

-  2. What is the impact of quarantine policy to the spreading of COVID-19 for each country?
+    What is the impact of quarantine policy to the spreading of COVID-19 for each country?

-  3. What is the relationship between number of test to confirmed cases?
+    What is the relationship between number of test to confirmed cases?

-  4. Which aspect of the country correlate most with COVID-19 cases and deaths?
+    Which aspect of the country correlate most with COVID-19 cases and deaths?

-  5. What is the relationship between healthcare system of the country and COVID-19 cases and deaths?
+    What is the relationship between healthcare system of the country and COVID-19 cases and deaths?
+Data Understanding：COVID19 dataset consists of 3 datasets(test,general and info).
+Datasets were investigated before any preprocessing.
+Prepare Data: Including data cleaning, filling NAN value, one-hot encoding and MinMax preprocessing.
+Please refer to Preprocessing for detail.
+Data Modeling: Used Data Visualization and Data Analyse methods to indentify the causes of COVID19 spreadings, I tried to built different types of formulas to analyze the best answer.
+Some other models are trained and compared as well beforehand.
+Please refer to */ipynb for detail.
+Evaluate the Results: Result and discussion are published in [here](https://medium.com/@vladyslav.didkovsky/the-covid-19-riddle-why-does-the-virus-wallop-some-places-and-spare-others-896ca551a36a?sk=12959bc7e16d5abf09e6f7707efed29c).

 <a name="fil"></a>
 # File Descriptions

 The full set of data is available here, while the updated data is available in Kaggle.
 There is a notebook available to answer the above questions.

-<a name="res"></a>
-# Result

-The main findings of the code can be seen [here](https://medium.com/@vladyslav.didkovsky/the-covid-19-riddle-why-does-the-virus-wallop-some-places-and-spare-others-896ca551a36a?sk=12959bc7e16d5abf09e6f7707efed29c).

 <a name="lic"></a>
 # Licensing, Authors, Acknowledgements